alan-turing-institute/ukhsa-turing-rss-interoperability/case_study3/README.md

 julia --project=Epimap.jl Epimap.jl/scripts/combine-with-case-study.jl --out=path/to/store/result path/to/debiased-Rt path/to/epimap-Rt path/to/epimap-debiased-Rt
 ```

-Then we can run the script in `case_study1/06c_epimap_comparison_plots.R` on the resulting dataframe.
+Then we can run the script in `case_study1/06c_epimap_comparison_plots.R** on the resulting dataframe.

+*Note: an example of such combined output can be found at `outputs/Rt-combined.csv`.

 ### Figure 10: Internal vs. External "infection pressure"